 Firstly, try to sign in at SSH.
 This is a student housing company with student housing at different locations throughout the city.
 They have a fixed number of furnished Reserved Accommodations available for exchange students and internationals, but these usually fill up quickly.
 If the latter is the case, sign up anyway.
 They might not have accommodation available right away, but perhaps a reserved accommodation becomes available later due to a cancellation.
 Besides the Reserved Accommodations, SSH offers Regular Accommodation.
 This option is most suitable for students that are staying in Utrecht for more than one year, as it can take at least twelve months before you will be invited after applying to a room.

-Another great new option is Nido Student.
-Nido Utrecht offers 682 brand new modern studios for students and young professionals, for short and long stay.
+Another great new option is Canvas Utrecht.
+Canvas Utrecht offers 682 brand new modern studios for students for long stay.
 All the studios come fully furnished with a double bed, study space, wardrobe & mirror, breakfast bar and smart storage.
 Plus, you can enjoy an ensuite bathroom and kitchenette all to yourself.
 The residence offers social, games and study areas for you to enjoy yourself with friends.
-Nido Utrecht is perfectly located for all major universities and colleges in the city, with tram links and bus routes right outside the front door.
+Canvas Utrecht is perfectly located for all major universities and colleges in the city, with tram links and bus routes right outside the front door.
 Get in touch and find your perfect student room.

 Another option is to rent a room from a student who is going abroad as well.
 On the website of Housing Anywhere you can offer and find (furnished) rooms that are available for a shorter period of time.

-Next to these websites, more and more people try to find a room(mate) on Facebook.
+Next to the websites mentioned above, more and more people try to find a room(mate) on Facebook.
 An advantage of these Facebook pages is that reacting to a room is completely free.
 A possible disadvantage is that you may have a lot of competition since many people try looking for a room through these pages.
 You could have a look at the following Facebook pages:

 These Facebook pages all work according to a similar principle.
 You react on an offer, tell them something about yourself and explain why the room appeals to you.
 Afterwards, you may or may not get a reaction from the house.
 If you get a positive reaction, they usually invite you for a ‘hospiteeravond’.
 This is an evening where potential renters come to see the room and meet the roommates.
 After the hospiteeravond, they decide who will get the room.
 Don’t get discouraged if you have to go to a few of these hospiteeravonden, it may take a while till you have found the house that is right for you!
 Also, if you cannot be at the hospiteeravond in person because you are looking from your home country, suggest a skype meeting to get to know the house.